Running Hadoop In Docker On Mac

 To make sure that the hadoop service is running on you docker container, open any browser on your mac and visit http://localhost:50070/.
 You should see a page similar to the one give below.
 This page lists information about the Namenode and HDFS.

 Congratulations once again, you have a running Hadoop instance on a docker container.
 Now you can run the basic in-built hadoop map and reduce programs.
-To run these programs run the following commands on the container bash prompt.
-(Notice the bash-4.1# after you ran the container.
-This is the container prompt).

-bash-4.1# bin/hadoop jar share/hadoop/mapreduce/hadoop-mapreduce-examples-2.7.1.jar grep input output 'dfs[a-z.]+'
+bash-4.1# cd $HADOOP_PREFIX bash-4.1# bin/hadoop jar share/hadoop/mapreduce/hadoop-mapreduce-examples-2.7.1.jar grep input output 'dfs[a-z.]+'

 Let us split the above command and analyse each of the arguments in to understand their role.

-2. Every map and reduce task is defined in hadoop by giving a jar which contains the implementation of Map and Reduce tasks.
-In the above command, jar share/hadoop/mapreduce/hadoop-mapreduce-examples-2.7.1.jar is used to pass the location of the jar file which contains the definition of out map and reduce tasks.
+is used to initiate the hadoop program.- Every map and reduce task is defined in hadoop by giving a jar which contains the implementation of Map and Reduce tasks.
+In the above command,

 bin/hdfs dfs -cat output/*